sakthivelchinnannan/easytransit/txtwebtransitservice/README.md

 You can get Bus and Train details to commute within a city in India for current time or for a future departure (to start from SOURCE) or arriving (to reach DEST) time by sending a SMS to txtWeb.

 #####Todo:#####
-1. Have to display time of departure for Buses.
+1.	~~Have to display time of departure for Buses.~~
 2. Have to include other vehicle types like `'METRO_RAIL'`, etc,. which are common in other cities (Currently results are displayed only for `BUS` and `HEAVY_RAIL` as in Chennai).

 #####Important:#####
+*	Note 1: The public transport vehicles shown in results may depart after the specified departure time (i.e get delayed) due to various conditions like traffic, etc,.
-*	Note 1: Use of the Google Directions API is subject to a query limit of 625 transit directions requests per day.
+*	Note 2: Use of the Google Directions API is subject to a query limit of 625 transit directions requests per day.
 So you may get `OVER_QUERY_LIMIT` error.
 	Link: [Google Directions API usage limits](https://developers.google.com/maps/documentation/directions/)
-*	Note 2: For the list of cities covered by Google Transit in India [Click here](http://www.google.com/intl/en/landing/transit/text.html#as)
+*	Note 3: For the list of cities covered by Google Transit in India [Click here](http://www.google.com/intl/en/landing/transit/text.html#as)

 #####Warning:#####
 Use these directions only for **_planning purposes_**.
 You may find that construction projects, traffic, weather, or other events may cause conditions to differ from the map results, and you should plan your route accordingly.